-Previously earned credits can count towards your TRU credential, which means you don't have to start from square one when enrolling in a program.
-Apply for your past credits to be transferred to an Open Learning program by arranging for official post-secondary transcripts to be sent to TRU.
+Previously earned credits can count toward your TRU credential, which means you don't have to start from square one when enrolling in a program.
+Apply for your past credits to be transferred to an OL program by arranging for official post-secondary transcripts to be sent to TRU.

-As part of the admission process, you need to arrange for official transcripts from all post-secondary institutions to be sent by those institutions directly to the Open Learning admissions department.
-Documents from international institutions may require assessment by an accredited international credential evaluation service.
-You may also need to provide additional supporting documentation with the application, particularly if courses were completed more than seven years ago or were completed outside of BC.
+As part of the OL program admission process, arrange for official transcripts to be sent by your previous post-secondary institution(s) directly to OL Admissions.
+Documents from international institutions may require assessment by an international credential evaluation service (ICES) and you may need to provide supporting documentation with the application, particularly if your credits were completed more than seven years ago or outside of BC.

-Once you have completed the admission process, a program advisor assesses your transcripts.
-An individual program plan is created and indicates transfer credit granted (if any) in addition to the remaining requirements necessary to complete the credential.
+Once you have completed the admission process, a Program Advisor assesses your transcripts, then creates your program plan.
+This plan shows any transfer credit granted and the requirements needed to complete the credential.
 The plan is usually sent to you within six weeks of admission to the program.

 Remaining credits may be earned through coursework or prior learning assessment and recognition (PLAR) — by course challenge or portfolio-assisted assessment or a combination of both.

 Taking courses at other institutions

 If you want to take a course for a TRU program at another institution, you must first apply for a letter of permission, using the letter of permission request form.
 One letter of permission per semester, per institution is required for such courses.

 Your record and program plan are updated when Open Learning receives official transcripts detailing course completion from the external institution.
 You are responsible for ordering these transcripts, directed to Open Learning Admissions.